esbenscriver/squarem-JAXopt/docs/source/index.rst

 squarem-jaxopt
 ==============

-**squarem-jaxopt** is a JAX implementation of the SQUAREM accelerator for solving fixed-point equations, originally proposed by `Du and Varadhan (2020) <https://doi.org/10.18637/jss.v092.i07>`_.
+`JAX <https://github.com/jax-ml/jax>`_ implementation of the SQUAREM accelerator for solving fixed-point equations, originally proposed by `Du and Varadhan (2020) <https://doi.org/10.18637/jss.v092.i07>`_.

-The SQUAREM accelerator is implemented using `JAXopt <https://github.com/google/jaxopt>`_, enabling efficient automatic differentiation of the fixed-point equations via the implicit function theorem.
+The SQUAREM accelerator is implemented using `JAXopt <https://github.com/google/jaxopt>`_, enabling efficient automatic differentiation of the fixed-point equations via the implicit function theorem (see `Blondel et al., 2022 <https://arxiv.org/abs/2105.15183>`_ for details).

 Installation
 ------------